martindavid1995/hour-tracker/README.md

 ## Hour-Tracker
 Webapp designed to make calculating work hours easier.
 More detailed description to come

+test